fluent/fluent-bit-docs/output/elasticsearch.md

 # Elasticsearch

-The __es__ output plugin, allows to flush your records into a [Elastic Search](http://www.elastic.co) instance.
-The following instructions assumes that you have a fully operational Elasticsearch service running.
+The __es__ output plugin, allows to flush your records into a [Elasticsearch](http://www.elastic.co) database.
+The following instructions assumes that you have a fully operational Elasticsearch service running in your environment.

 ## Configuration Parameters